How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 - Includes carrying pouch

-We love these colourful Snug Kids ear defenders and fund them to be perfect for any noisy environment, from shopping to vacuuming.
+We love these colourful Snug Kids ear defenders and found them to be perfect for any noisy environment, from shopping to vacuuming.
 They'll keep your little one's ears protected, and they won't mind wearing them either – with so many cool and colourful designs that feed into your child's passions, they'll wear them eagerly!
 The headband is fully adjustable, fitting all head sizes from 6 months up, and the lightweight design won't put them off either.

-Our Senior Writer, Samantha, took these for her son when they went to watch the Formula One.
+Our Senior Writer, Samantha, took these for her six-year-old son when they went to watch the Formula One.
 She found them easy to fold and store away, although her son did struggle to open them up himself.
 She found that he was happy to wear them and didn't complain about the noise once he had them on

 Read our full Snug Kids Ear Defender review